moehriegitt/hob3l/README.md

 In general, use `hob3l --help`.

-To convert a normal scad file into the subset this tool can ready, start by using OpenSCAD to convert to a flat 3D CSG structure with all the syntactic sugar removed.
+To convert a normal scad file into the subset this `hob3l` can read, start by using OpenSCAD to convert to a flat 3D CSG structure with all the syntactic sugar removed.
+This conversion is fast.

 ```
     openscad thing.scad -o thing.csg